 - Knocking the air out realigns the gluten to make an even crumb.

 - The dough is strong so it retains its shape when final proofing.

-- The outside membrane forms which gives a quality crust.
+- An outside membrane forms which gives a quality crust.

-P.s. the dough continues to ferment after degassing and uses the same gluten matrix that had been created -this means its better.
+- The dough continues to ferment after degassing using the same gluten matrix that had been created.

-Whilst degassing is not a necessary requirement of baking bread, it makes sense to push the air out of the dough before final proving to achieve the benefits it offers unless an irregular crumb found in ciabatta is required.
+Whilst degassing is not a necessary requirement of baking bread, it makes sense to push the air out of the dough before final proving to achieve the benefits it offers unless an irregular crumb like what you expect to find in ciabatta is required.